10 Reasons to Grow Basket Willows on Your Homestead

 Some cautions when planting Willows on your Homestead:

 Choose an area away from building foundations and Septic drainage fields.
-Willow roots seek out water and if the trees are not coppiced, their roots will extend to a the same radius around the tree underground, as the branches extend out, above the ground.
+Willow roots seek out water and if the trees are not coppiced, their roots will extend to the same radius around the tree underground, as the branches extend out, above the ground.
 The roots can be kept in check by coppicing the tree.
 And so if you will coppice the tree annually, you will not need to concern yourself much with invasive roots.
 But if you are growing willow as a specimen tree, consider where the roots will grow.

 To plant willows:

 Prepare the ground ahead of time by removing weeds.
-Put down a weed blocking fabric to help manage weeds, if desired.
+Put down a weed-blocking fabric to help manage weeds, if desired.

 Push willow stems, 10 to 12 inch stems of green willow, into the ground, buds pointing up.
 Firm the soil well around the rod to ensure contact with the soil.
 Water well.
 Apply a mulch to conserve water and reduce the break down of the weed blocking fabric.
-Roots will be established and the shoot begin to appear within a month of planting.
+Roots will be established and the shoot begins to appear within a month of planting.

 Resources to help you grow a basket: